top of page

 Disclaimer

-The information provided on this website is for informational purposes only.
-Prior to making any decisions, we recommend consulting your treating doctor, health professionals, and legal representatives.
-This is particularly important if you have health concerns, existing mental health or medical conditions.
+The information on this website is for informational purposes only.
+Prior to making any decisions, we recommend consulting your treating doctor, healthcare professionals, and legal representatives.
+This is particularly important if you have health concerns or existing mental health or medical conditions.

 (c) 2023 Dean Harrison